pmavros/shimmer_lsl_streamer/README.md

 9. press 'connect' to connect with the shimmer AND start an LSL stream
 10. press 'start' to start streaming data to LSL
 11. press 'stop' to stop streaming data LSL (for now this does not close the LSL stream, just stops sending data over).
+12. Collect and record your data in [https://github.com/labstreaminglayer/App-LabRecorder](LabRecorder)

 # A note on timestamp accuracy (#synchronisation)
 The LSL framework handles the synchronisation (and potential delays) between matlab and LabRecorder / other data streams.